How to Start Up a Small Café

 Key Takeaways

-- Many insurance companies will cater to your needs and provide coverage based on your needs.
+● Many insurance companies will cater to your needs and provide coverage based on your needs.

-Food choices + costs
+Food Choices + Costs

 This is up to you and your cook to discuss.
 What type of food do you want to serve to your customers?
 Will you serve hot food, or would you prefer to offer cakes and baked goods?
-Cold food takes less preparation time, but hot food could draw more customers and enhance your customer’s experience.
+Cold food takes less preparation time, but hot food could draw more customers and enhance your customers’ experience.

-Considering this from the offset will allow you to outline how much your stock will cost you monthly.
+Considering this from the outset will allow you to outline how much your stock will cost you monthly.
 From here, you can work out some other costs and how profitable your business will be.

 While considering stock costs, you should also consider staffing costs and other business costs.
 This will also allow you to create your menu prices.
 You should be mindful of your business costs from the outset; otherwise, you could run into cashflow issues or losses.